RajnishOne/qbitconnect/CONTRIBUTING.md

 - Release notes
 - App acknowledgments (if applicable)

-Thank you for contributing to QBitConnect! 🚀
+Thank you for contributing to qBitConnect! 🚀